 Can I return a product if it does not meet my requirements?

-In order to ensure that our customers do not incur any unnecessay return costs, we strongly recommend they get in touch with us to discuss their requirements prior to placing an order.
+In order to ensure that our customers do not incur any unnecessay return cost and re-stocking fees, we strongly recommend they get in touch with us to discuss their requirements prior to placing an order.

 If you are not entirely satisfied with your purchase simply return the item in the condition supplied within 14 working days of receipt.
 You are entitled to an exchange or refund minus any re-stocking fees.

 Please be aware, returned packages remain your responsibility until they reach us so always retain proof of postage.